olyy111/awesome-calculator/README.md

 this kit resolve some awful operating problem, like "0.1 + 0.2" etc.

+## warn
+It is implemented with ES6, so you must use it in environment that support ES6

 ## in node
 ```javascript
 npm install awesome-calculator --save